About

 554EF750-2F70-4D8B-8E8E-84BBA4314445_1_105_c

 Recent releases include Right Into The River via TBC Editions.
 Projects include as a recipient of an ‘Interpreting Isolation’ grant from the British Music Collection and Sound & Music: Tina collaborated with artist Sam Francis to produce a new work, High Tide.
-In 2019-21 she was a commissioned artist for CANOPY, an arts network in the Forest of Dean, working towards creating a sound art piece focusing on a Phone Box using sounds and stories from the Forest area.
+In 2023, she was a commissioned artist for Promenade, a project in Weston-super-Mare, and created a new audio work – Untold Skies – in collaboration with poet Jen Green.
+Tina was previously a commissioned artist for CANOPY, working towards creating a sound art piece focusing on a Phone Box using sounds and stories from the Forest of Dean area.
 Tina was composer for Freya Gabie’s Grafted Chorus – a project for the ‘Future Perfect public arts programme; a Halftone collaboration with artist Benjamin A Owen at Supernormal Festival; and Amalgams, produced by the ONOMATO collective.
-She was a composer / improviser for artist Benjamin A Owen’s Goldfinch film events, collaborated with Field Sports / Fold Music, was a flautist for Song 5 of Welsh National Opera’s Occupation – Five songs that shook the world, and performed orchestral piccolo for the world premiere of Andrew Wilson-Dickson’s Karuna – an oratorio for compassion.
+She was composer / improviser for artist Benjamin A Owen’s Goldfinch film events, collaborated with Field Sports / Fold Music, and was flautist for Welsh National Opera’s Occupation – Five songs that shook the world.

 Tina currently writes / improvises / performs in a range of settings – see the Projects / Groups page for details.